-Welcome to the website of the High Commission of the Republic of Fiji, New Delhi
+High Commission of the Republic of Fiji – New Delhi, India

 Welcome to the Fijian High Commission in New Delhi, Fiji’s home in South Asia.
 The High Commission is the resident Mission to the Republic of India, and is accredited also to the Islamic Republic of Afghanistan, Bangladesh, Bhutan, Maldives, Nepal and Sri Lanka.